gayathri-venu/Semantic_segmentation/README.md

 4. Loop over the frames and perform the same steps we performed for images.

-5. Estimate how long  it will take to process the video using the total  video frame count.

-6. Write the output to disk.
+5. Write the output frame to disk.

 ### Output